Header Banner

-How To: Use and understand Rubik's Cube notation
+How to Use and understand Rubik's Cube notation

-Use and understand Rubik's Cube notation
+"How to Use and understand Rubik's Cube notation" cover image

 Solving puzzles can be hard, especially when it comes to Rubik's Cube.
 Erno Rubik's puzzles are extremely difficult, three-dimensional mechanical cubes, unless you're determined and can handle a few mathematical algorithms, then they're easy, or at least not impossible.